karunakarrao/DevOps/Docker/Docker-notes.md

 Docker: Install
 ----------------------------
 Docker installation on CentOS, when docker installed, it create a dircectory in `/var/lib/docker` where all the docker objects are stored. such as containers, images, volumes, network and others.
+Docker installtion comes this binaries.

+		$ docker		--> Docker
+		$ docker-compose	-->
+		$ docker-init		-->
+		$ docker-proxy		-->
+		$ dockerd		-->

 Install:
 ----------------------------